-With everyone either out of work or working from home and kids distance learning, we’re all spending more time checking email.
+With everyone either out of work or working from home and kids distance learning, we spend more time checking email.

-I attended Jay’s breakout at INBOUND this year and it was one of the most talked about sessions.
-He’s an email marketing master.
+I attended Jay's breakout at INBOUND and it was one of the most talked about sessions.
+He's an email marketing master.

 We spoke at length about how the coronavirus has changed B2C and B2B email marketing best practices.
 He’s been in email marketing for 20 years and has a wealth of practical knowledge.

-That under-utilization stems from the fact that email marketing is more labor-intensive than social media marketing.
-It takes longer, so it’s under-utilized, particularly by small and medium-sized B2Bs, despite the fact small business owners are among the most accessible.
+That under-utilization stems from email marketing being more labor-intensive than social media marketing.
+It takes longer, so it’s under-utilized, particularly by small and medium-sized B2B marketing agencies, despite small business owners being among the most accessible.